pikakid98/decluttertube/README.md

 `NoMoreShorts` Remove the annoying shorts tabs on the home menu and the recommended videos

 `NoThanks.IPreferVideos` Removes the Releases and Podcasts tab from YouTube Channels
+\
+Warning: This filter acts differently on different channels for some reason, In some cases it hides Playlists and the About section.
+I'm currently trying to find a way around this

 `WhatDoAnyOfTheseDo` Removes all of the pointless buttons on videos like share, the (now pointless) dislike button etc.